maduhu/world-wind-java-sdk/README.md

 The World Wind Java SDK provides a starting point for developing a NASA World Wind-enabled application for an Eclipse-based environment.

-If you are attempting to use World Wind in an RCP Plugin, visit the [world-wind-java-sdk-rcp](https://github.com/unofficial-nasa/world-wind-java-sdk-rcp) project.
+:warning: If you are attempting to use World Wind in an RCP Plugin, visit the [world-wind-java-sdk-rcp](https://github.com/unofficial-nasa/world-wind-java-sdk-rcp) project.

 # About NASA World Wind
 NASA's World Wind SDK provides the ability to display and interact with geographic data.